Welcome to the Internet Home of the Lyme Disease Society

 and an amazing mother, sister, aunt and friend.

-The CDC issued a new report on the concerning increase in cases of Vector-borne diseases in recent years, including Lyme and tick-borne diseases.
+The CDC issued a comprehensive report in 2018 on the concerning increase in cases of Vector-borne diseases in recent years, including Lyme and tick-borne diseases.

-There are links to the report and also info from the CDC on their expanded case estimates of Lyme disease below.
+There are links to the report and also further updated, including in 2021, information from the CDC on expanded case estimates of Lyme disease below.

 CDC Vector-Borne Disease Report (outside site)